MicrosoftDocs/PlayReady/Docs/Overview/server-sdk.md

 # PlayReady Server SDK

-PlayReady Server Software Development Kit (SDK) is a collection of APIs that make it easier for developers to create PlayReady license delivery, domain, metering, secure stop, and secure delete services.
+PlayReady Server Software Development Kit (SDK) is a collection of APIs that make it easier for developers to create PlayReady License delivery, Domain, Metering, Secure Stop, and Secure Delete services.

 <a id="ID4ER"></a>